jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

   - Secure practices such as threat modeling, least privilege, defense in depth, and zero trust can help reduce possible threats to these tools and systems

 - 8.2.7 Security Orchestration, Automation, and Response (SOAR)
-  - **Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically
+  - **Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically; SOAR tech automates responses t oincidents; a primary benefit is that this reduces the workload of admins, and it removes/reduces the possibility of human error by having a computer/system respond
   - **Playbook**: a document or checklist that defines how to verify an incident
   - **Runbook**: implements the playbook data into an automated tool
   - SOAR allows security admins to define these incidents and the response, typically using playbooks and runbooks